software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > "What's the progress of user story X?".
 This is a common question that the Sprint backlog should answer with a quick glance.
 We should be able to quickly see what's the state of each task of a user story and who is working on each task.
-One way to specify the user story of a task is to use user story specific prefix in the task description.
+One way to specify the user story of a task is to add user story specific [label](https://blog.trello.com/taco-tuesdays-learning-to-love-labels) for each tasks in the Sprint Backlog.
+The label could have a short description of the user story, such as "Add recommendation" or "List recommendations".
->
-> First, add an unique index number prefix for each user story on the Product backlog, for example "1.
-As a user I want to add a reading recommendation so that I can build a collection of recommendations".
-Then, add an unique index number prefix in format "USER_STORY_INDEX.TASK_INDEX." for each task on the Sprint backlog, for example "1.1.
-Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class".

 ## Thymeleaf page layouts